kdave/btrfs-progs/README.md

   the change was made, or _how_ is something broken, _what_ are user-visible effects of the bug or the fix, _how_ does an improvement help or the intended _usecase_
-* the **Signed-off-by** line: this documents who authored the change, you can read more about the
+* the **Signed-off-by** line is not mandatory for less significant changes (typos, documentation) but is desired as this documents who authored the change, you can read more about the
   [The Developer's Certificate of Origin (chapter 11)](https://www.kernel.org/doc/html/latest/process/submitting-patches.html#sign-your-work-the-developer-s-certificate-of-origin)
   * if you are not used to the signed-off style, your contributions won't be rejected just because of it's missing, the _Author:_ tag will be added as a